joemoore/labs-practices-site/content/guides/cnb-gs-python.md

 ### Keep Learning

-Learn more about buildpacks right here on the Tanzu Developer Center with these great guides:
+Learn more about buildpacks right here on the Labs Practices Site with these great guides:

 - [Buildpacks: What Are They?](/guides/containers/cnb-what-is)